limingshi1994/GEOInformed/README.md

 Use `-h` or `--help` with the script to view all available configuration options.

+## Generating Input Samples

+For input data, you need it properly formatted.
+This involves downloading the relevant satellite images and partitioning them into kaartbladen size, as well as generating corresponding cloud masks.
+Follow these steps to prepare your input data:

+### 1. Downloading and Partitioning Data

+Before training the model, you need to download the satellite imagery and partition it into smaller segments or tiles.
+This can be done using the `generate_kaartbladen_allbands.py` script.
+This script is responsible for:

+- Downloading satellite images from the specified sources
+- Partitioning the images into smaller, more manageable tiles or segments
+- Organizing the data into a structure suitable for training

+To run the script, navigate to the directory containing either `generate_kaartbladen_allbands.py` or `generate_kaartbladen.py` and execute:

+`python generate_kaartbladen_allbands.py [options]`

+Replace `[options]` with any command-line arguments the script accepts for customization, such as specifying the directory for downloads, the indices of the tiles, or the specific satellite bands you wish to download.

+### 2. Generating Cloud Masks

+Once you have your satellite images, you may need to generate cloud masks to exclude clouds in the images.
+This step is crucial for maintaining the accuracy of your segmentation model, as clouds can significantly obstruct the underlying geographical features.

+Use the `compute_cloud_masks.py` script to generate cloud masks corresponding to your satellite images.
+The script processes each image and produces a mask indicating the presence of clouds.

+To generate cloud masks, navigate to the directory containing `compute_cloud_masks.py` and run:

+`python compute_cloud_masks.py [options]`

+Again, replace `[options]` with the necessary command-line arguments to specify the input images' directory, output directory, and any other parameters required by the script.

+### Final Note

+Ensure that both the segmented satellite images and the cloud masks are stored in an organized manner, as specified in the configuration of the main segmentation script.
+The paths to these datasets should be correctly indicated in the arguments of the main script when initiating training or validation.

 ## Training

 To start training the model with default settings, simply run: